 Children are expected to start primary school in the September following their 4th birthday.
-Parents must ensure their child receives an appropriate full-time education from the term following their fifth birthday.
-Parents can request that the start date for their child is delayed until later in the school year in the case of children who have not yet reached their 5th birthday, however where a place has been offered, this must be taken up by the beginning of the term after the child's 5th birthday, or at the latest, the start of term after the Easter break.
+Parents must ensure their child receives an appropriate full time education from the term following their fifth birthday.
+Parents have the right to delay the start date for their child until later in the school year in the case of children who have not yet reached their 5th birthday, however where a place has been offered, this must be taken up by the beginning of the term after the child's 5th birthday, or at the latest, the start of term after the Easter break.